The Cybis Child Portrait Busts

 Cybis had a continuous history of child head/portrait busts through most of the studio’s existence.
 All but three were attached to a wood base, and all were between 9” and 11” high overall.
 Most were issued as companion sculptures although each was sold separately.
 Only three were limited editions; the others were open (non-limited).
 Let’s take a look at them in chronological order.

-I don’t know if this young girl bust from the 1950s was actually given a name by Cybis; however, I do know that it was originally modeled upon the daughter of a Cordey employee at that time, and that her name was Susan.
-Thus, I’ve taken the liberty of titling this piece Susan here in the Archive.
-It was within a mix lot of more than a dozen assorted Cybis child busts that were liquidated at auction in 2019.
+I don’t know if this young girl bust from the 1950s was actually given a name by Cybis, although I do know that the original was modeled from life.
+I do not know if the studio ever produced it as a retail piece, but if they did, it would be the earliest of their child portrait busts.
+This bust was within a mix lot of more than a dozen assorted Cybis child busts that were liquidated at auction in 2019.
 It is not mounted on a base, and I do not know the height of the piece but will hazard a guess that it’s probably about 8” or 9” tall.

 On most of these heads the Cybis signature is applied by hand with a brush, in brown paint.
 However, these two were signed with the same stamp that the studio used on their 1950s pieces, suggesting that these may have been among the earliest ones produced.
 Notice also the different wood finish used for the bases, suggesting that these were not only early but from different production ‘runs.’